YaoXinZhi/Needleman-Wunsch/README.md

 If you want to ask for help, you can use the following command line, although it does not make much difference:
 > python Needleman-Wunsch.py -h

+17.11.22

+After the update, for the complete algorithm, you can get the scores and the best match of each sequence.